 Convert Pharmaceuticals is a preclinical stage drug development company that is building a proprietary drug pipeline exploiting tumor microenvironment specific factors for therapeutic benefit.

-Hypoxia constitutes a therapeutic obstacle as it contributes to the development of resistance to conventional anti-cancer treatments.
-Convert Pharmaceuticals is combining knowledge of the tumor microenvironment with expertise in drug and biomarker development to develop efficacious and well-tolerated Hypoxia-Activated Prodrugs (HAPs) that target a well-defined patient population.
+Convert’s lead product is a hypoxia activated prodrug (HAP).
+Hypoxia constitutes a therapeutic obstacle as it promotes the development of resistance to conventional anti-cancer treatments.
+Convert Pharmaceuticals combines proprietary insights in the tumor microenvironment with expertise in drug and biomarker development to develop effective and well-tolerated HAPs.
+Advanced biomarker research allows detailed stratification to treat well-defined patient populations.

-Convert Pharmaceuticals builds on the expertise in tumor hypoxia and cancer treatment of one of its founders, Prof. Philippe Lambin, together with that of the pioneering scientists, Assoc.
-Prof. Adam Patterson and Dr. Jeff Smaill of the Auckland Cancer Society Research Centre, located at the University of Auckland, New Zealand.
+Convert builds on the expertise in tumor hypoxia and cancer treatment of Dr. Prof. Philippe Lambin, together with that of the pioneering scientists, Assoc.
+Prof. Adam Patterson and Dr. Jeff Smaill of the Auckland Cancer Society Research Centre, at the University of Auckland, New Zealand.